-Upon having the ACU restructured in 2015, we have followed strict accountability measures; accordingly, in addition to our internal auditors’ work, the unit is subject to an annual external audit by Deloitte.
-Our audit results for 2015 showed that we have clean records and that all of our expenses are duly accounted for.
+Upon having the ACU restructured in 2015, we have followed strict accountability measures; accordingly, in addition The audit results, from 2015 until now, have showed that we have got clean records and that all of our expenses have been duly accounted for.

 There are rumors that unreasonable high salaries are given to the employees.
 What is the truth behind this?